 This is where spaced repetition comes into play.
 Once you’ve picked up vocabulary words, Babbel will add them to your review.
 After you’ve learned new words and progressed through lessons, you’ll want to review everything to see what’s committed to memory.
 Doing so will reinforce your vocabulary, helping you learn faster.
 It’s an awesome feature that definitely holds up.

 Everyone has their reasons for learning a new language.
 An aspect of Babbel that we loved was that it covers all the bases when it comes to reading, writing and speaking.
 You practice your spelling when the app has you type out words you’ve learned, be it with the letters of the word scrambled or using your full keyboard.
 This app will let you practice speaking words aloud as you learn them too.
 If you’re a visual learner, Babbel will show you photos to match the words and phrases you’re learning.
-This came in handy with a language like Spanish, where endings of words change depending on who you’re addressing or referring to.
+This came in handy with a language like Spanish, where endings of words change, depending on who you’re addressing or referring.

 Get to it

-This app is user-friendly, and we liked how easy it was to navigate.
+This app is user friendly and we liked how easy it was to navigate.
 We also enjoyed the variety of ways to learn that were seamlessly explained along the way.

-Learning a new language can be a daunting task, but Babbel breaks things down so that they’re not oversimplified or overcomplicated.
+Learning a new language can be a daunting task, but Babbel breaks things down so that they’re not oversimplified or not overcomplicated.
 If you’re looking to become multilingual, Babbel is an awesome app to have in your back pocket.